Pier Luigi Luisi

-Pier Luigi Luisi (born 23 May 1938) is an Italian chemist and academic.
-He received the "professor emeritus" title from the Swiss Federal Institute of Technology (ETHZ).
-He worked there as a scientist from 1970 until 2003, and as a Professor of Chemistry from 1980 until he departed.
-Luisi then moved to the Roma Tre University as a Professor of Biochemistry, where he worked until 2015.
+Pier Luigi Luisi (23 May 1938 – 26 August 2025) was an Italian chemist and academic.
+He received the title of professor emeritus from the Swiss Federal Institute of Technology (ETHZ).
+Luisi worked there as a scientist from 1970 until 2003, and as a Professor of Chemistry from 1980 until he departed.
+He then moved to the Roma Tre University as a Professor of Biochemistry, where he worked until 2015.

 In 1985, Luisi founded the Cortona Week, an international summer school.

-Personal life

-Pier Luigi Luisi was born on 23 May 1938.
-He is now a retired professor and lives in Tavira, Portugal.

-Education

-Luisi graduated with a chemistry degree from the Scuola Normale Superiore di Pisa.
+Biography

+He graduated in 1963 from the University of Pisa as a student of the Scuola Normale Superiore di Pisa.
+He worked in Pisa, Leningrad, and the United States.
+In 1970, he joined the Institute for Polymers at ETH Zurich (Swiss Federal Institute of Technology) in Zurich.

+In 1985, he founded the Cortona International Week - “Science and the Wholeness of Life” - dedicated to the integration of scientific and humanistic disciplines.

+He was particularly interested in prebiotic evolution and the mechanisms of formation of the first vital structures.

+He collaborated with the Mind & Life Institute.